 Performance

 If you think about your job, it may be the volume of work product - how much work you complete.
 More often, in a job, timeliness or meeting deadlines is the key.
-Of course, making or saving money are important performance items too.
+Of course, making or saving money are also important performance items.
 And, most companies are interested in innovation, so it could be how many ideas you have provided.
 More is better when looking at the Performance related items.

 Delighters

 For your boss, a Delighter would be like you taking initiative on something that was suggested as important.
-That is a perfect time to use the "Magic Phrase" which will be a Delighter for most supervisors.
+That is a perfect time to use the "Magic Phrase," which will be a Delighter for most supervisors.
 Click here to download the Magic Phrase document.

 Here is a good guideline to consider for your customers.
 Don't work on Delighters, if you aren't fulfilling the Basics or Performance items.